• Home

 Miscellaneous

-23 - Applique is a form of needlework in which 1 or more pieces of fabric are attached to a larger background fabric to create pictures or patterns.
-The fabric can be attached by hand, machine or fused.
+23 - Applique (Applique is a form of needlework in which one or more pieces of fabric are attached to a larger background fabric to create pictures or patterns.
+The fabric can be attached by hand, machine or fused.)

 24 Plastic Canvas 25 Any Other